 Cisco IOS Mode Explained with Examples

-Cisco IOS software allows us to control the Cisco device on which it runs.
-IOS software contains several commands to configure and control Cisco devices.
-Not all these commands are the same.
-Some commands only provide information while others allow us to configure and control a particular feature, or a specific area of the device, or the entire device.
+Cisco IOS includes several commands for configuring and controlling Cisco devices.
+Some commands provide information while others allow you to configure and manage a particular feature, or a specific area of the device, or the entire device.

-Based on how IOS commands affect the device, they are organized into the modes.
-An IOS mode is a group of commands that are used to configure similar features or to control a particular area of the device.
+Based on functions, an IOS organizes commands in modes.
+An IOS mode is a set of commands used to configure similar features or control a specific area of the device.
 An IOS mode is also known as the IOS access mode or the IOS commands mode.

-There are five IOS modes: - user EXEC mode, privileged EXEC mode, global configuration mode, setup mode, and ROM Monitor mode.
+There are five IOS modes: - user EXEC mode, privileged EXEC mode, global configuration mode, setup mode, and ROMMON mode.

-The first three modes are used to view current settings and configure new settings or modify existing settings.
-The next two modes are used to set up the initial device configuration and troubleshoot the device in an emergency, respectively.
+The first three modes allow you to view current settings and configure or modify new or existing settings.
+The following two modes let you set up the device's initial configuration and troubleshoot the device in an emergency, respectively.

 User EXEC Mode